 - Tasks with no dependencies can run in parallel.

-- If dependencies form a loop (Task A needs Task B, which needs Task A), Morph catches this and stops with an error.
+- If dependencies form a loop (Task A needs Task B, which needs Task A), catches this and stops with an error.

 Tips

 - Don’t rush merges.
-Review PRs carefully.
+Review carefully.
 It’s easier to catch issues now than after several milestones have built on top.

 - One milestone at a time.
 Complete each milestone before starting the next to keep changes properly integrated.